 - Mass or lump, with or without swelling, and in some cases causing pain.

-- A sarcoma in the abdomen can cause belly or back pain.
+- A sarcoma in the abdomen (belly) can cause belly or back pain.

-- Sarcoma in the GI tract can cause diarrhea, constipation, blood in stool, or abdominal pain.
+- Sarcoma in the GI tract can cause diarrhea, constipation, blood in stool, or belly pain.

 - Uterine sarcoma can cause vaginal bleeding, swelling, or pain in the pelvic area.

 - Pain, with or without a mass that can be felt.

 Sarcoma is very rare, and it is important to find a provider that has experience with this type of cancer.
 If it is thought you may have sarcoma, more testing will be done.
 These tests may include: